|

 • Be high enough to prevent a person from toppling over the top.

-• Not have any excessively large gaps in it through which a person could fall.
+• It has no excessively large gaps through which a person could fall.

-Toeboards are usually scaffold planks laid on their edge at right angles (90°) to the working platform.
-They are laid at the outer edges and ends of the working platform, although sometimes the inner edge (the one nearest the building) also requires edge protection.
-Toeboards prevent small objects, such as rubble and tools, from being casually kicked off the platform.
+Toeboards are usually scaffolded planks on their edge at right angles (90°) to the working platform.
+They are laid at the outer edges and ends of the working platform, although sometimes, the inner edge (nearest the building) also requires edge protection.
+Toeboards prevent small objects like rubble and tools from being casually kicked off the platform.

 • Sufficiently large to allow safe use.